Nick Margevicius can’t make it out of first inning and Mariners can’t walk out of Fenway with series win

 There was some doubt as to whether Margevicius would make this start after leaving his last outing with arm fatigue.
 But during his throwing sessions and bullpen in between the starts, he showed no issues.

 “Coming out of that he felt fine,” Servais said.
 “But throwing bullpens are different than throwing in a game.
 The adrenaline gets going.
 The intensity picks up.
-You could see early on that he didn’t have it, but understanding where we were at.
-We did have a couple of guys that were down in the bullpen today.
+You could see early on that he didn’t have it. … We did have a couple of guys that were down in the bullpen today.
 So you’re hoping he could get us a little bit deeper in the game.”

 Steckenrider would allow another run in the second inning.
-But Casey Sadler and Ljay Newsome pitched six scoreless innings to give the Mariners a chance to come back.
+Then Casey Sadler and Ljay Newsome pitched six scoreless innings to give the Mariners a chance to come back.

 But there was no come from behind win this time.

-The Mariners made it interesting, picking up two more runs off Red Sox starter Eduardo Rodríguez to cut the lead to two runs on back-to-back RBI doubles from Tom Murphy and Hunter Renfroe.
+The Mariners made it interesting in the fifth inning, picking up two more runs off Red Sox starter Eduardo Rodríguez to cut the lead to 5-3 on back-to-back RBI doubles from Tom Murphy and J.P.
+Crawford.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.